General Electives

 FASHION DESIGN A

 Students explore the tools and principles of fashion design.
 Topics include: the use of color, creation of an inspiration board, fabrics and materials, and tools and machines used by fashion designers.
-The course is aligned to the Fashion and Interior Design pathway.

 SUGGESTED GRADE LEVEL: 9 – 12 PRE-REQUISITES: None